-The total fertility rate in Egypt dipped from 3.5 in 2014 to 3.1 in 2018, according to a study prepared by UNFPA, with data collected from the birth and mortality registration system implemented in collaboration between with the Ministry of Planning, Monitoring and Administrative Reform and the Ministry of Health and Population.
+The total fertility rate in Egypt dipped from 3.5 in 2014 to 3.1 in 2018, according to a study prepared by UNFPA, with data collected from birth and mortality indicators in cooperation with the Ministry of Planning, Monitoring and Administrative Reform and the Ministry of Health and Population.

 Fertility levels are the main determinant of population growth.
 Since 2006, fertility levels in Egypt were on an upward trend, reaching its highest level in 2014 at 3.5.
 Fertility levels decreased at a slow pace in 2017 (3.4) compared to 2014, but saw a sharp decrease in 2018, reaching 3.1.